 Decreased flexibility of the arm, hand, and wrist

-There may be other risks depending on the woman's overall health and the type of surgery done.
+There may be other risks depending on your overall health and the type of surgery done.
+Talk with your healthcare team about the risks of your specific surgery.

 Your healthcare team will talk with you about the surgery options that are best for you.
 You may want to bring a family member or close friend with you to appointments.
 Write down questions you want to ask about your surgery.
 You might want to ask: